CNES/Pandora/doc/sources/userguide/pandora_data.rst

   More specifically, this indicator represents standard deviation of pixel intensity of the left image inside a window (the same as the window used for matching cost) It is generated during the first step: *Matching cost computation*.
-- xarray.DataArray disp_indices, which contains the minimum cost indices calculated in step *Disparity computation*..
+- xarray.DataArray disp_indices, which contains the minimum cost indices calculated in step *Disparity computation*.

 Example of a cost volume